-AdBlue® is the registered trademark for a solution that reduces emissions from the exhaust of UK diesel vehicles in order to comply with Euro 6 emissions standards.
+AdBlue® is the registered trademark for a solution that reduces emissions from UK diesel vehicles' exhaust to comply with Euro 6 emissions standards.

 What is Adblue®?

-AdBlue® is the registered trademark for a solution that reduces emissions from the exhaust of UK diesel vehicles in order to comply with Euro 6 emissions standards.
-The odourless, colourless solution is made up of high-purity urea and de-mineralised water and is neither a fuel nor a fuel additive.
+AdBlue® is the registered trademark for a solution that reduces emissions from UK diesel vehicles' exhaust to comply with Euro 6 emissions standards.
+The odourless, colourless solution is made up of high-purity urea and demineralised water and is neither a fuel nor a fuel additive.

-AdBlue® is stored and used separately to the vehicle engine in its own dedicated tank.
+AdBlue® is stored and used separately from the vehicle engine.
+It is separate in its dedicated tank.

-AdBlue® is a consumable and it is therefore the drivers responsibility to ensure that the AdBlue® tank is topped up and to pay the associated costs for doing so.
+AdBlue® is consumable, and it is, therefore, the driver's responsibility to ensure that the AdBlue® tank is topped up and to pay the associated costs for doing so.

 How does AdBlue® work?

 AdBlue® works by triggering a chemical reaction during the Selective Catalytic Reduction (SCR) process.
 This chemical reaction results in significantly reduced levels of nitrogen oxide (NOx) emissions.
-The AdBlue® tank of the diesel engine must be re- filled when required in order for this process to function correctly, as vehicles will not operate adequately without sufficient levels of AdBlue® in the tank.
+You must refill the AdBlue® tank of the diesel engine when required for this process to function correctly, as vehicles will not operate adequately without sufficient levels of AdBlue® in the tank.

 How do I know if my vehicle needs AdBlue®?